Should I develop an App for iOS or Android?

 In an ideal world (where all of our project budgets are bountiful and our timelines are infinite), the answer to this entire blog post would be quite simple:

-At the iPhone 5s launch event, Apple CEO Tim Cook said that they've shipped 700 million iOS devices.
-In September 2013, Google's Sundar Pichai announced that Google has activated 1 billion Android devices.
+In 2019, Apple CEO Tim Cook announced that Apple had 1.4 billion active iOS devices.
+In May 2019, Android director Stephanie Cuthbertson announced that Google had activated 2.5 billion Android devices.
 There's no denying it: the mobile revolution has spread to all corners of the world and, consequently, all segments of the market.

-However, the sales numbers tell a different story.
+The sales numbers tell a different story.
 According to mobile app analytics company Flurry, iOS users pay an average of 19 cents per app.
 That might not seem like a lot, but it certainly looks better when compared to Android's 6 cents per user.
+In fact, iPhone users tend to spend more than Android users in almost everything, from clothing to tech to vacations, according to a survey by Slickdeals.

 Instead of looking into market share numbers, spend some time researching which platforms attract your app's specific market.
 If your app will be marketed towards college students in Chicago, you might want to develop for a different platform than someone who is building an app geared towards senior citizens in Russia.